RangoGM/ccna-labs/09B EIGRP Unequal-Cost (CML + PKT)/README.md

 - Observe EIGRP unequal-cost load balancing
 - Verify that multiple routes are installed in the routing table
 - Confirm end-to-end connectivity from LAN to INTERNET

+>[!TIP]
-- **The ultimate goal** of networking isn't just connectivity; it's **deterministic behavior**.
+> **The ultimate goal** of networking isn't just connectivity; it's **deterministic behavior**.
 By using BFD for sub-second failure detection and EIGRP UCLB for intelligent bandwidth utilization, we move from a 'hope-it-works' network to a highly available, high-performance infrastructure.

 ---